dsldk/LexiScore/README.md

 ## Security with API keys

 Security with API keys can be enabled by setting the environment variable `ENABLE_SECURITY=true`.

 Security uses a DSL fork of fastapi_simple_security: [https://github.com/dsldk/fastapi_simple_security]

-Security is not activated by default.
-The following steps is only relevant if security is enabled.
+Security is not activated by default.The following steps is only relevant if security is enabled.

 ### Master password